risinek/esp32-wifi-penetration-tool/README.md

 ## Documentation
 ### API reference
 This project uses Doxygen notation for documenting components API and implementation.
-Doxyfile is included so if you want to generate API reference, just run `doxygex` from root directory.
+Doxyfile is included so if you want to generate API reference, just run `doxygen` from root directory.
 It will generate HTML API reference into `doc/api/html`.

 ### Components
 This project consists of multiple components, that can be reused in other projects.
 Each component has it's own README with detailed description.
 Here comes brief description of components: